Yuchan48/e-commerce-cosmetics/README.md

 #### Features

-- Secure signin with Authentication with jasonwebtoken
+- Secure sign-in with Authentication with jasonwebtoken
 - Password hashed with bcrypt
-- Payment with paypal and stripe
+- Payment with PayPal and stripe
 - Send order receipt after placing an order and successful payment
-- Signin info, cart items, shipping address etc. will remain for 30days in the localstorage
+- Sign in info, cart items, shipping address, etc. will remain for 30days in the local storage
 - When signed in, you can view order histories, and edit user profile
-- When signed in as an Admin, you can view, edit, delete list of all the users/orders/products as well create products.
+- When signed in as an Admin, you can view, edit, delete a list of all the users/orders/products as well as create products.

 ___